NBA on CBS: 1986–87

-In 1987, CBS provided prime time coverage for Game 6 of the Eastern Conference Finals, marking the network's first pre-Finals prime time playoff telecast since 1975.
+In 1987, CBS provided prime-time coverage for Game 6 of the Eastern Conference finals, marking the network's first pre-Finals prime-time playoff telecast since 1975.
 CBS was able to do this because the NBA decided to push the Finals back from late May until early June.
 With the Finals starting a week later, the awkward long pauses between Games 1 and 2 were no longer required.
-Because of this, instead of Game 2 of the Finals being shown on the first night after sweeps ended, CBS could show Game 6 of the Conference Finals.
+Because of this, instead of Game 2 of the Finals being shown on the first night after the sweeps ended, CBS could show Game 6 of the conference finals.

 Also in 1987, the NBA Finals hit a then-record rating of 15.9.
 James Brown was the sideline reporter for Games 3 and 4 (the latter being the Magic junior skyhook game) of the Finals because Pat O'Brien attended the birth of his son, Sean Patrick.
-O'Brien called Games 1, 2, 5 and 6.
+O'Brien called Games 1, 2, 5, and 6.